Army Vehicle Names

 Army Tests Robotic Combat Vehicle Prototypes

-Robotic combat vehicles have gotten complicated with all the hype and speculation flying around.
-As someone who follows military vehicle development obsessively, I learned everything there is to know about where these programs actually stand.
+Robotic combat vehicles have evolved with all the hype and speculation flying around.
+As someone who follows military vehicle development obsessively, I picked up the practical knowledge of where these programs actually stand.
 Today, I will share it all with you.

 The U.S. Army is currently running soldier experimentation with Robotic Combat Vehicle prototypes out at Fort Irwin’s National Training Center.
 This is real testing, not PowerPoint slides at a defense conference.